ATROPINE SULFATE- atropine sulfate injection, solution

 Atropine Sulfate Injection, USP, is indicated for temporary blockade of severe or life threatening muscarinic effects, e.g., as an antisialagogue, an antivagal agent, an antidote for organophosphorus or muscarinic mushroom poisoning, and to treat bradyasystolic cardiac arrest.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not administer unless solution is clear and seal is intact.
+Each syringe is intended for single dose only.
 Discard unused portion.

 Titrate based on heart rate, PR interval, blood pressure and symptoms.